7 Best Blockchain Stocks To Buy Right Now

 Long before Square, there was PayPal (Nasdaq: PYPL), and the two are battling it out not just in person-to-person cash transfers and payment processing but in the cryptocurrency space as well, where PayPal provides a centralized platform for users to buy, hold and sell bitcoin, ethereum, bitcoin cash and litecoin.

-In addition to fully ramping up its buy-sell-hold cryptocurrency services to Venmo users last year, PayPal announced it would acquire Paidy, one of Japan’s leading payment platforms and buy-now-pay-later solutions, which could significantly expand PayPal’s global market share.
+In addition to fully ramping up its buy-sell-hold cryptocurrency services to Venmo users last year, PayPal announced it would acquire Paidy, one of Japan’s leading payment platforms and “buy now, pay later” solutions, which could significantly expand PayPal’s global market share.
+The $2.7 billion deal closed in early September, according to Pymnts.

-In its third-quarter 2021 earnings release, PayPal announced that total payment transactions were up 26%.
+In its second-quarter 2022 earnings release, PayPal announced that total payment transactions per active accounts were up 12% on a trailing 12-month basis.
 In addition, the company struck a deal with Amazon that will allow PayPal users to use their Venmo accounts to make purchases on Amazon.com and the Amazon mobile app, CNBC reported, signaling a milestone in PayPal’s transition away from serving as eBay’s payment processor.

 What Is Blockchain?